FlowFuse/website/src/blog/announcing-flowforge-cloud.md

 More details on the exact pricing will be availble nearer the time.

 Once you are invited you will be able to;
-Create multiple Node-RED projects hosted on flowforge.cloud, Invite team members to collaborate on those projects, And many more features will become availble with each new release.
+- Create multiple Node-RED projects hosted on flowforge.cloud,
+- Invite team members to collaborate on those projects,
+- And many more features will automatically become availble with each new release.